reddyfede/Minesweeper/planning.md

             - if it's 0-number-element: reveal the corresponding tile and add the adjacent grid elements to be checked.

-- If a player flags every tile corrisponding to bomb-elements in the grid:
+- If all the non-bombs tiles of the board are revealed:
     - **the game is won.**

 - As the game ends a button will pop-up to reset the game.